AlinaShahmur/AlinaShahmur/README.md

 Hi!
 My name is Alina and I am Frontend Developer.
 I am passionate about web development and new technologies and like to build scalable user interfaces.
 My specialization is frontend development, but in general I also familiar with server-side technologies and the working principle of the web server.

 ## My Story ##
 I graduated from Novosibirsk State Technical University.
 I have a bachelor's degree in Applied computer science in economics.I moved to Israel in 2018.
-When I moved to Israel I decided that first of all I need to learn the Hebrew language due to feel undependent in the country.
+When I moved to Israel I decided that first of all I need to learn the Hebrew language.
 After 2 years of my residence in Israel I started to learn Web development independently and when I realized that I would like to develop in this sphere I took the full stack web development frontal course in Technion continuing education.
 I have built some independent projects and within the course.
 You can get to know with some of them on my GitHub profile and on my Web site portfolio.

 ## My Skills ##